sanjdhar/ollama-demo/README.md

 # Ollama Projects
-This repository contains the code for the projects I built using Ollama's open-source models for my [YouTube channel](https://www.youtube.com/@NarimanCodes).
-Make sure to check out the videos to see how I built them, and also subscribe to the channel for more content like this.
+This repository contains the code for the projects built using Ollama's open-source models

 # Projects
 - [Chat with PDF](/chat-with-pdf/README.md)